Sanokei/Hive-Mind/README.md

 ## Getting Started

 Join one of the games being created by creating a new pull request for the game you want to work on.
-There are different labels for the games and different labels for:
+There are different labels for the games and different labels.

+You can add a label in your post by using \[\<Label Name>] in your title.

 <h4><strong>Action Labels:</strong></h4>
   <ul>
 <li><strong>New</strong>: Create a new feature on your own</li>